 Alexandra Zaleta, PhD

-Alexandra Zaleta, PhD, is the Director of Research at the Cancer Support Community.
+Alexandra Zaleta, PhD, is the Senior Director of Research at the Cancer Support Community.
 In this role, she manages and supports numerous Research and Training Institute initiatives focusing on individuals with cancer and caregivers.
 Dr. Zaleta is trained as a behavioral health researcher and a clinical psychologist.
-She received her undergraduate degree from Vassar College and a masters degree in Human Development and Psychology from Harvard University.
-She completed her doctorate in Psychology from Washington University in St. Louis and clinical internship training at Boston Consortium/VA Boston Healthcare System.
+She received her undergraduate degree from Vassar College and a master’s degree in Human Development and Psychology from Harvard University.
+She completed her doctorate in Psychology from Washington University in St. Louis and clinical internship training at the VA Boston Healthcare System.
 She subsequently completed three years of postdoctoral training in Psychosocial Oncology and Women’s Behavioral Health at Ohio State University Wexner Medical Center and the Arthur G. James Cancer Hospital.
 Dr. Zaleta’s professional interests involve the intersection of health psychology and geriatric psychology.
-In her previous positions, she developed research projects focusing on cancer and dementia, with an emphasis on the psychological consequences of illness, fear of illness recurrence, health communication, and survivorship.
+Her research focuses on the psychological consequences of illness, fear of illness recurrence, patient values and priorities, health communication, and cancer survivorship.